 This publication has been prepared by Independent Investment Research (Aust) Pty Limited trading as Independent Investment Research ("IIR") (ABN 11 152 172 079), an corporate authorised representative of Australian Financial Services Licensee (AFSL no. 410381.
 IIR has been commissioned to prepare this independent research report (the "Report") and will receive fees for its preparation.
 Each company specified in the Report (the "Participants") has provided IIR with information about its current activities.
 While the information contained in this publication has been prepared with all reasonable care from sources that IIR believes are reliable, no responsibility or liability is accepted by IIR for any errors, omissions or misstatements however caused.
-In the event that updated or additional information is issued by the "Participants", subsequent to this publication and may change without notice.
-IIR and each Participant in the Report, their officers, agents and employees exclude all liability whatsoever, in negligence or otherwise, for any investment.
+In the event that updated or additional information is issued by the "Participants", subsequent to this publication, IIR is under no obligation to provide further research unless commissioned to do so.
+Any opinions, forecasts or recommendations reflects the judgment and assumptions of IIR as at the date of publication and may change without notice.
+IIR and each Participant in the Report, their officers, agents and employees exclude all liability whatsoever, in negligence or otherwise, for any loss or damage relating to this document to the full extent permitted by law.
+This publication is not and should not be construed as, an offer to sell or the solicitation of an offer to purchase or subscribe for any investment.
 Any opinion contained in the Report is unsolicited general information only.
 Neither IIR nor the Participants are aware that any recipient intends to rely on this Report or of the manner in which a recipient intends to use it.
 In preparing our information, it is not possible to take into consideration the investment objectives, financial situation or particular needs of any individual recipient.
-Investors should obtain individual financial advice from their investment advisor to determine whether opinions or recommendations (if any) contained in this publication are appropriate to their investment objectives, financial it is not insteaded for any person(s) who is resident of any other country.
-This document does not constitute an offer of services in jurisdictions where IIR or its affiliates do not have the necessary licenses.
-IIR and/or the Participant, their officers, employees or its related bodies corporate may, from time to time hold positions in any securities
+Investors should obtain individual financial advice from their investment advisor to determine whether opinions or recommendations (if any) contained in this pub